Modern Slavery Statement

 Modern Slavery Act Statement

-Slavery and Human Trafficking Statement made on behalf of Al Rayan Bank further to section 54 of the Modern Slavery Act 2015
+Slavery and Human Trafficking Statement made on behalf of Al Rayan Bank (“the Bank”) further to section 54 of the Modern Slavery Act 2015

-Al Rayan Bank is the UK’s oldest and largest Sharia compliant retail bank based In Birmingham, United Kingdom, Al Rayan Bank was previously known as the Islamic Bank of Britain.
-However, in 2014 it was acquired by Masraf Al Rayan, part of the MAR group of companies, which is one of the largest Islamic banks in the world.
-The acquisition, which joined 2 complementary organisations resulting in the renaming of the Bank.
+Al Rayan Bank is the UK’s oldest and largest Sharia compliant bank, based in London, United Kingdom, with an operational centre in Birmingham, United Kingdom.
+Al Rayan Bank was previously known as the Islamic Bank of Britain and in 2014 it was acquired by Masraf Al Rayan, part of the MAR group of companies, one of the largest Islamic banks in the world.
+The acquisition joined two complementary organisations, resulting in the renaming of the Bank.

-Al Rayan Bank is the first British bank to operate, in accordance with Islamic Principles, although the Bank welcomes people of all faiths and is becoming increasingly popular with non-Muslims looking for an ethical alternative to conventional banking.
+Al Rayan Bank was the first British bank to operate in accordance with Islamic principles, although the Bank employs and welcomes customers of other faiths and has become popular with non-Muslims looking for an ethical alternative to conventional banking.

 The Bank has zero tolerance to slavery and human trafficking and is committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.